iwatkot/ninja-editor/README.md

 ## How To Run

 1. Launch the app from the context menu of your ssh key file (`id_rsa`) in the TeamFiles folder.
-2. Select repositories to update in the Transfer widget in Step 2️⃣.
+2. Enter the repo URL in Step 2️⃣.
-3. Config forces in Step 3️⃣ (optional).
+3. Use widgets to select all required fields in Step 3️⃣.
-4. Press the `Start` button.
+4. Click `Apply` button to write the `settings.py` file.
+5. Optional: use the Editor widget to manually edit the code.
+6. Press the `Push` button to commit and push the changes to the repo.